spiros/nkua-health-data-science/docs/tutorial.md

 * Blood pressure measurements:
     * Identify the LOINC concept codes for systolic and diastolic blood pressure measurements.
     * From the `observations` DataFrame, select all systolic and diastolic blood pressure measurements and save them into a new DataFrame.
+Tip: create a deep copy using [`copy()`](https://pandas.pydata.org/docs/reference/api/pandas.DataFrame.copy.html) which will allow you to make changes to the new DataFrame.
-        * Display the rows and columns.
+        * Display the number of rows and columns.
         * Display the number of patients with at least one measurement of either a systolic or a diastolic blood pressure measurement.
+        * Display the number of patients with at least one measurement of both systolic and diastolic blood pressure.
+Tip: You can use [`set`](https://docs.python.org/3/tutorial/datastructures.html#sets) operations to achieve this.
         * Examine the data types of this DataFrame, are they correct?
-Set the appropriate data type.
+Set the appropriate data types where appropriate.
-        * For systolic and diastolic blood pressure measurements:
+        * For systolic and diastolic blood pressure measurements separately:
             * Examine the distribution of values.
             * Plot the distribution of values.
+                * Plot using a histogram.
+                * Plot using a box plot.
-(Bonus: create a stacked histogram that plots both systolic and diastolic values)
+                * Bonus: create a stacked histogram that plots both systolic and diastolic values.
-            * Delete any rows with incorrect values e.g. a systolic blood pressure over 220 or a diastolic blood pressure below 30
+            * Delete any rows with incorrect values e.g. a systolic blood pressure over 220 or a diastolic blood pressure below 30.

+* Repeat the same process as in the previous step for body mass index (BMI).